LSDtopotools/lsdtt_pytools_docker/readme.md

 These are the bare bones instructions.
 For a bit more detail and potential bug fixes, scroll down to the section on [Docker notes](#docker-notes).

 1. Download and install [Docker for Windows](https://www.docker.com/docker-windows) (only works with Windows 10 enterprise), [Docker for Mac](https://www.docker.com/docker-mac), or Docker for [Ubuntu](https://www.docker.com/docker-ubuntu) or [Debian](https://www.docker.com/docker-debian).
+  * If you have windows linux subsystem 2 you should install Docker for [Ubuntu](https://www.docker.com/docker-ubuntu) in your linux subsystem
   * On MacOS we recommend installing docker using brew: `brew cask install docker`
   * On MacOs and Linux, after you install docker you will need to add permissions: `sudo usermod -a -G docker $USER`
   * On Windows 10 you will need to alter a bunch of settings.
 See [DNSection][Docker notes]